ArnieTW/Streamer.bot-Temporary-MediaSource-Population/README.md

 - `TextFile` - Force text from file (text_gdiplus_v3) when path should be read as file
 - `Text` - Force direct text content (text_gdiplus_v3) when content looks like a file path

 **When to use:** Unusual file extensions, treating file paths as literal text, or custom formats.
+All documented aliases are supported.

 ## Parameters